Zenlytic/metrics_layer/docs/docs/4_querying/2_queries.md

 ## MQL queries

 Here's an example of using the `MQL` syntax to compose queries to run against the warehouse.
-You can include queries with only `MQL`, queries that compose `MQL` with other SQL, or queries that are only SQL (in this case you'll have to pass a `connection_name` argument because granite will not be able to determine which connection to use).
+You can include queries with only `MQL`, queries that compose `MQL` with other SQL, or queries that are only SQL (in this case you'll have to pass a `connection_name` argument because Metrics Layer will not be able to determine which connection to use).

 ### MQL only